SUICIDE ATTEMPTS AND SUICIDE DEATH

 Suicide can be preventable since infancy.
 Having caring parents and relatives who really love their children and look out for them, creating an optimal and loving environment for their healthy and happy growth.

-However, this almost seems like a utopia in the world we live in.
+However, this almost seems like a difficult dream in the world we live in.
 But it is not impossible, we have to have hope, always, and have love, for ourselves, our children, our family and friends.

 But, even when we have had been raised in loving homes by caring parents, in a healthy social and mental environment bad things happen to good people as we all know: a failed marriage, the death of a loved one, the loss of work or income, a traumatic accident; things that could trigger an acute depression and if not treated immediately it could develop into a severe case of suicidal depression.